Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

 \section{Methodology}

 In this section, we explain the methodology of our studies.
-A rough overview is depicted in Figure~\ref{fig:studyoverview}.
-After a detailed description of the online survey we conducted with Upwork and GitHub developers, we describe our interview study with developers from GitHub to gain further insights into code secret incidents and their remediation and prevention approaches.
+An overview is depicted in Figure~\ref{fig:studyoverview}.
+After a detailed description of the online survey with Upwork and GitHub developers, we describe our interview study with developers from GitHub, in which we gained further qualitative insights into code secret incidents and their remediation and prevention approaches.